ScaleHost

 The most-read server convars get cached so plugins don't pay Rust's dict-of-dict lookup cost on every read.
 Frees up real CPU on plugin-heavy servers right when it matters: the worst minute of wipe day.

-~3-5%CPU back on plugin-heavy servers
+designed forCPU back on plugin-heavy servers

 HitInfo pool